wp-plugins/paypalpro-woocommerce-addon/readme.txt

 	4. Added performance improvement and bugfixes
 	5. Added Bugfix to store access token to database due to its long validity of 8 Hrs
 	6. Fixed Warnings from Debug mode set to true on wordpress.
+	7. Added charge id to payment complete so it adds a postmeta for charge id.

 2015.05.06 - Version 1.0.0